RonnyNovik/pikadex/README.md

 I implemented the bonus features with a focus on usability.
 The design prioritizes user experience and mobile responsiveness, with minimal animations to balance functionality and development time.

+Regarding jsDoc documentation, I kept it for implementations that can be a bit confusing, most of the code should be as self explanatory as possible but in a real-world project i would adhere to a specific ruleset

 For frontend state management, I chose React Query over Redux for several advantages:
 - Built-in caching capabilities
 - Efficient error and loading state handling